cedar-book/BTS-Core-work/dev/index-forge.md

 Forge - for developers and users

+## 1. BitShares Infrastructure/Architecture
-## 1. System Components (the outside, network architecture)
+- System Components (the outside, network architecture)
-- Architecture (outside network)
-  - System, hardware, software
   - Short description of each
-  - how they're connected (protocol)
+  - How they're connected (protocol)

-## 2. Inside system
+## 2. Inside System Structure and Features
 - data objects structure
-- consensus
-- features
-  - accounts
-  - assets
-  - voting
-  - DEX
-  - fees
-  - transaction
-  - sign, signatures
-  - proposed
-  - referral, membership
-  - market
-  - orders

-## 3. BitShares Community and roles
+## 3. Installation Guide and Development Environment
-- People involved / services around
- - Members
- - BTS holders
- - committee
- - witness
- - worker
+- System requirements
- - proxy
+- Ubuntu Linux
- - Core Team
+- OS X
- - UI Team
+- Windows
+- Windows - CLI Tools
+- Build and Run BitShares-Core in WSL (for Windows10)
- -
+- known issues

 ## 4. How to Get Started (for Businesses, Integration guide)
-**What are there differences?

 - if you're an external exchange
 - if you want to run an exchange on top of BitShares
 - if you're a merchant, or want to build tools for merchants, to accept bitUSD or etc